ParkerHar/Popular-Movie-Analysis/README.md

 There are some genres that dominate in terms of revenue per film, such as sci-fi and adventure.
 However there are also some interesting comparisons in the 'low revenue' cluster.
 Some genres are more expensive to make and achieve similar financial numbers as ‘cheaper’ genres.

 The difference between History and Horror is fairly striking.
-Horror movies cost around $12M less to make and produce and produce $8M dollars more revenue than the average History movie.
+Horror movies cost around $12M less to make and produce $8M dollars more revenue than the average History movie.
 This shows that a horror movie may potentially be a safer investment than a History film.

 ## Director Dashboard